re-data/re-data/docs/docs/reference/data_monitoring/metrics.md

 19    	Alien Center	    2.99	    NC-17       2021-09-02T17:00:00
 ```

-Below is a list of currently available metrics and how they are computed internally by `re_data`:
+Below is a list of currently available metrics and how they are computed internally by re_data:

 ### Default Table level metrics